 The first Liturgy was held at the Episcopal Student Center chapel at San Antonio College.
 During the early years the congregation held services in a variety of temporary locations.
 In 1982 Saint Anthony parish purchased its present temple, the former First Congregational Church building.
 This brick church was designed by Alfred Giles, a renowned local architect of the turn of the century.
 The city of San Antonio designated it an historic structure in 1988.
 For that reason, it is also referred to as The Historic Giles Church.
 The interior of the church was initially remodeled with work and materials donated by the parishioners.
 A baptismal font was given by Saint Sophia Greek Orthodox Church in San Antonio.

 Father John left for another parish in 1986.
 His temporary replacement, +Father Nazario (Ipac-Uribe), a priest-monk from Holy Ascension Cathedral in Mexico City, served for six months.
 Very Rev. Fr.
 Dimitri Cozby arrived with his family in 1987 and served the parish until 2005.
 Rev. Fr.
 Brooks Ledford served on an interm basis.
-The current pastor, Very Rev. Fr.
-Leo Poore, arrived in January 2006 and served until his retirement in 2019.
+The Very Rev. Fr.
+Leo Poore arrived in January 2006 and served until his retirement in 2019.
 The current pastor, the Rev. Fr.
 David Wooten, began serving the parish in September of 2019.

 Extensive renovations of the fellowship hall and church school annex were begun in 1987.
 The parish hosted the Diocese of the South Assembly in 1991 and 1997.
 The parish carried out an extensive renovation of the temple's interior in 1992.
 In 1996 another project improved access to the temple for the handicapped through the addition of a wheelchair ramp.
 In 1998 the front steps to the temple were thoroughly repaired and renovated to correct structural problems and to add new hand rails.
 In 1999 Saint Anthony's celebrated its twentieth anniversary and was granted the status of a full parish by His Eminence, Archbishop DMITRI of Dallas.